Tag Archives: determination

 For Crying Out Loud!

-You ever been excited about something and somebody who you love and admire shoot it down?
+Have you ever been excited about something, and somebody who you love and admire shoots it down?
 Let me tell you, it stings.
 Bites.
 Deflates you, doesn’t it?
 Don’t allow anyone to steal your dream!

 They may have meant well, but they just couldn’t see what you envisioned.
 They didn’t grasp your concept or idea.
 Then what?
-Your resolve wavers, and your hard work and steadfastness quakes.
+Your resolve wavers, and your hard work and steadfastness quake.

-I guess with me, I tend to say a prayer, asking God to continue to guide me to express the message closest to my heart to share with others.
+I suppose that with me, I tend to say a prayer, asking God to continue guiding me to express the message closest to my heart and share it with others.

 I am reminded of the lyrics to a song: Don’t cry out loud, just keep it inside, and learn how to hide your feelings… http://youtu.be/OWiXyAAw1Ek?t=2m49s If only it were that easy …!